ashleyhuxley/ashleyhuxley/README.md

 ---

-## 🎯 How I Work

-I like code that is:
-- **Clean** - easy to read, maintain, and extend
-- **Performant** - fast and resource-efficient
-- **Purposeful** - built to solve real problems elegantly

----

 ## 📡 Hobbies & Crossovers

-When I’m not coding, I’m often building:
+When I’m not coding, I’m usually:
-- Electronics projects involving sensors, radios, or e-paper / LCD displays
+- Tinkering with electronics projects involving sensors, radios, or e-paper / LCD displays
-- International travel & exploration
+- Travelling to and exploring exotic, far away destinations
-- HAM Radio
+- Experimenting with HAM Radio
-- Kayaking, swimming and anything that involves being in water
+- Kayaking, swimming or anything that involves being in water